CSA astronaut Jenni Gibbons: Taking on multiple roles for Artemis II

 A familiar voice in Mission Control

-Jenni will be playing a key role in supporting her fellow astronauts from the ground throughout the mission.
-As the first person from an international partner country to be certified as an Artemis capcom – the critical voice link between the teams on the ground and the astronauts in space – she will be on console at NASA's Mission Control Center for several shifts during the mission, including the lunar flyby.
+Jenni played a key role in supporting her fellow astronauts from the ground throughout the mission.
+As the first person from an international partner country to be certified as an Artemis capcom – the critical voice link between the teams on the ground and the astronauts in space – she was on console at NASA's Mission Control Center for several shifts during the mission, including the lunar flyby.

-Training closely with the crew for over two years aids in understanding the kind of information she needs to communicate with them from Mission Control.
+Training closely with the crew for over two years aided in understanding the kind of information she needed to communicate from Mission Control.
 Jenni has said that being a capcom also prepares you to be a more effective crewmember, because you have a window into the processes in Mission Control which support spaceflight.

 "Jenni is someone who's extraordinarily operationally competent, but also one of the kindest people you will ever meet.
 It's great to have her backing us up on this mission.
 And I'm excited about all the amazing things that Jenni is going to do in the future for Canada."